JagadishMohanty2/NiceGameWithpygame/README.md

 Note:

 + You have to start from the beginning every time you start the game as your current level would not be saved
-+ Extract all the files tp the same folder in order for the game to run
++ Extract all the files to the same folder in order for the game to run